 Dr Giorgio Fisher, an Italian Gynaecologist, first used liposuction as a technique for removal of fat in 1974.

 It was then widely used in Europe by Dr. Illouz, a French Plastic Surgeon and eventually it reached the United States in the early 1980s.
 However, some bad publicity caused by the need for blood transfusions in some patients, and several deaths in others after liposuction, meant that this type of fat removal did not become popular until a new technique was developed.
 Dr Jeffrey Klein, a Californian dermatologist (skin specialist), devised this new treatment, called tumescent anaesthesia, in 1985.
 It proved to be much safer than the older treatment.

 Over the last decade or so there have been many improvements in the procedure making it much safer and easier to perform in trained hands.
-The result is that liposuction is now the most popular surgical cosmetic treatment performed in the US with just over 396,000 procedures in 2015, according to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS); this is an increase of 15.6% on 2014 figures, despite the expanding technologies and techniques now being employed in less-invasive fat removal procedures, aside from traditional liposuction, such as ultrasound and cryogenic modalities.
+The result is that liposuction is now the most popular surgical cosmetic treatment performed in the US with 414,335 procedures in 2016, according to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS); this is an increase of 4.6% on 2015 figures, despite the expanding technologies and techniques now being employed in less-invasive fat removal procedures, aside from traditional liposuction, such as ultrasound and cryogenic modalities.